5 Best Peak Climbing in Nepal

 - Walking through several Sherpa villages and witnessing a series of ancient gompas and monasteries.

+All the above highlights also declare the Mera Peak as the Best Peak Climbing in Nepal.
 The Island peak climbing begins with a scenic flight from Kathmandu to Lukla.
 Then passing through several villages in Phading, Namche Bazar, Tengboche and Dingboche, Lobuche and Gorak Shep, the trekkers will finally reach Kala Pathar.
 The view from Kala Patthar attracts thousands of visitors.
 After some days of acclimatization, the climbers can finally climb Island peak climbing and gather a wonderful memory with them.
 During those journeys, the trekkers can submerge in centuries-old Nepalese and Tibetian cultures and can visit Khumbu valley inhabited by the Sherpa community.
 Similarly, the trek requires a moderate level of Physical fitness.
 Therefore, one should be mentally as well as physically prepared before opting for the trek.

 Best time for the climb